davidesner/connection-docs/components/development-branches/files/in-branch.md

 ![Screenshot - Check Variable In Production](/components/development-branches/20-check-block1.png)

 To make sure nothing has changed, run the transformation in production again.
 When it finishes, go to **Storage -- Files**.
 You can see that `demoFile.txt` was created.
-Because it ran in production mode, it was assigned the tag `demoOutput` without any prefix.
+Because it ran in production, it was assigned the tag `demoOutput` without any prefix.

 {: .image-popup}